Highly Pathogenic Avian Influenza (HPAI)

 - We will only accept intakes of wild birds at the Ramona Wildlife Center and Pilar & Chuck Bahde Wildlife Center.

-- The after-hours/overnight drop off room at the Bahde Wildlife Center will be closed indefinitely.
+- The after-hours/overnight drop off room at the Bahde Wildlife Center is closed indefinitely.

 - Project Wildlife will not take in any patients from outside San Diego County.